Lynd Ward: Awards

-He won a number of awards, including a Library of Congress Award for wood engraving, the Caldecott Medal for The Biggest Bear in 1953 (with a runner-up for America's Ethan Allen in 1950), and a Rutgers University award for Distinguished Contribution to Children's Literature.
+He won a number of awards, including the Joseph Pennel Award at the Library of Congress in 1948 for wood engraving, the Caldecott Medal for The Biggest Bear in 1953 (with a runner-up for America's Ethan Allen in 1950), and a Rutgers University award for Distinguished Contribution to Children's Literature.
 He also illustrated two Newbery Medal books and six runners-up.
 In 2011, Ward was listed as a Judges' Choice for The Will Eisner Award Hall of Fame.

 Novels in woodcuts

 Ward is known for his wordless novels told entirely through dramatic wood engravings.
 Ward's first work, Gods' Man (1929), uses a blend of Art Deco and Expressionist styles to tell the story of an artist's struggle with his craft, his seduction and subsequent abuse by money and power, his escape to innocence, and his unavoidable doom.
 Ward, in employing the concept of the wordless pictorial narrative, acknowledged as his predecessors the European artists Frans Masereel and Otto Nückel.
 Released the week of the 1929 stock market crash, Gods' Man would continue to exert influence well beyond the Depression era, becoming an important source of inspiration for Beat Generation poet Allen Ginsberg.

 Ward produced six wood engraving novels over the next eight years, including: